Hand Surgeon Perth

 Basal joint arthritis

-Basal joint arthritis, a form of hand osteoarthritis, is a degenerative joint disease.
-It affects the joint where your thumb meets your wrist.
-This joint is called the carpometacarpal (CMC) joint.
-In basal joint arthritis, the cartilage in the CMC joint starts to break down and wear away.
+Basal joint arthritis, a form of hand osteoarthritis, is a degenerative joint disease that affects the joint where the thumb meets the wrist.
+This joint is known as the carpometacarpal (CMC) joint.
+In basal joint arthritis, the cartilage in the CMC joint begins to break down and wear away.

 What are the symptoms of basal joint arthritis?

-Symptoms include swelling, pain, and loss of function in affected joints, most commonly in the thumb base (CMCJ), as well as the finger joints (PIPJ or DIPJ).
+Symptoms of basal joint arthritis include swelling, pain, and loss of function in the affected joints, most commonly in the thumb base (CMC joint), as well as in the finger joints (PIP joint or DIP joint).

 What causes basal joint arthritis?

-Over time, cartilage wear leads to structural changes and reduced joint mobility.
-This cartilage loss accelerates, resulting in osteoarthritis.
+Over time, the wear of cartilage leads to structural changes and reduced joint mobility.
+As cartilage loss progresses, it can result in osteoarthritis.

 Who is at risk for basal joint arthritis?